kameronlightheart14/learn-xgboost/README.md

 *Question 7:* What value will the date fields contain if the year differs by 1?
 What about if they differ by 2, or 5?

+If the years differ by 1, the result will be 4, 2 will result in 3 and 5 will result in 0.

      Run CreateFeatureVectors2.java after uncommenting the code that compares the years into buckets and train a new model.

 *Question 8:* What is the accuracy now?
 How could you improve this bucketing?

+The accuracy is now 85.00%.
+Maybe instead of just 0 if the difference is greater than 5, you could have negative values that get more negative the further apart the years are.

 ### D. Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
 You will see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.